Konamiman/Sjasm/README.txt

 - '#' Can be used in labels.
 - No space needed between label and '=' in statements like 'label=value'.
 - The 'export' directive now exports 'label: EQU value' instead of 'label = value'.
-- Labelnames starting with a register name (like HL_kip) shouldn't confuse SjASM anymore.
+- Labelnames starting with a register name (like HL_kip) shouldn't confuse Sjasm anymore.
 - RLC, RRC, RL, RR, SLA, SRA, SLL (SLI), RES and SET undocumented instructions added.
 - "ex af,af" and "ex af" are possible now.
 - Added defb, defw and defs.
 - Locallabels now also work correctly when used in macros.
 - Added // and limited /* */ comments.
-- SjASM now checks the label values between passes.
+- Sjasm now checks the label values between passes.
 - '>>>' Operator added.
 - Sources included.
 - '>>>' And '>>' operators now work the way they should (I think).